This is the home page for the kinetic Monte Carlo code SPPARKS, an acronym for Stochastic Parallel PARticle Kinetic Simulator.

 SPPARKS runs on single processors or in parallel using message-passing techniques and a spatial-decomposition of the simulation domain.
 The code is designed to be easy to modify or extend with new functionality.

-SPPARKS is distributed as an open source code under the terms of the GPL.
+SPPARKS is distributed as an open source code under the terms of the GPL, or sometimes by request under the terms of the GNU Lesser General Public License (LGPL).
 The current version can be downloaded here.

 SPPARKS was developed at Sandia National Laboratories, a US Department of Energy laboratory.
 The authors are Steve Plimpton and Aidan Thompson and Alex Slepoy who can be contacted at sjplimp at sandia.gov, athomps at sandia.gov, and alexander.slepoy at nnsa.doe.gov, respectively.
 Funding for SPPARKS development has come from the DOE and is acknowledged here, along with the contributions of others.